Mindfulness

 If you’re above the age of about 40, you remember the days of frequenting the local movie store on a Friday night and renting the latest release (be kind rewind, y’all).
 I sometimes miss that simplicity.
 Nowadays, we all know the annoyance of wanting to watch a popular show and then figuring out we don’t subscribe to that platform.
 Kind of a rotten deal.
 Subscriptions are expensive, and how much does that total bill creep up to over time?

 When it comes to screens as a whole, our modern-day society is fully subscribed.
-We pay for every channel and platform screens offer us, so to speak, without really considering the full opportunity cost of this trade (an economic principle launched by Dr. Gary Becker in the 1960s) because it isn’t just our bank account screens are impacting.
+We pay for every channel and platform screens offer us, so to speak, without really considering the full opportunity cost of this trade (an economic principle developed in the Austrian school of economics and popularized by Dr. Gary Becker in the 1960s) because it isn’t just our bank account screens are impacting.
 On top of handing over our cash, we hand over the even more precious, limited resources of our time and loving communities.

 Years ago, I heard a message by the late Pastor Myles Munroe that became a core memory for me titled, “Don’t Die Old, Die Empty.”
 The premise is that graveyards are the wealthiest places on earth, with all unaccomplished dreams and giftings laid to rest with their owners.
 He spoke of these riches as more precious than rare jewels.
 How many inventions are being left undiscovered because, instead of leaving room for imagination and boredom — which promote creativity, invention, and resilience—we trade this time for screens?